upvalue/love-repl/README.md

 ##### repl.background : Drawable

 Image to use as REPL background.
+If neither this or screenshot is set, the love-repl will clear to black.

 ##### repl.max_lines = 1000